 and writing, internet support.
 Help is always needed for organising

-and a deep passion for nature, there are many great opportunities
+deep passion for nature, there are many great opportunities for you

 Where can I contribute?
 Check out the opportunities below to

 see how their needs fit in with your passion and schedule.